adityaray7/Autonomous-Simulation/README.md

 ## Required Libraries
 The following libraries are required to run the script:

-Python 3.x
 Pygame
 neat-python

 ## Installation
-Make sure you have Python 3.x installed.
-If not, download and install it from the official Python website: https://www.python.org/downloads/

 Install the required libraries using pip.
 Open a terminal or command prompt and run the following commands: